-We all look to January as a fresh start, so here are our top tips for helping your business stay fit and healthy in 2018:
+We all look to January as a fresh start, so here are our top tips for helping your business stay fit and healthy in the year ahead:

 Whether you’re thinking of expanding your business, starting to export your products or selling your business and moving on to the next chapter; whatever your goals are for 2018, focus your efforts and if you haven’t already, start to plan how you can maximise your objectives.

 Talk to us about your plans and how we can help you.
 We aim to be a trusted business advisor and we work closely with our colleagues in other teams (such as Real Estate and Employment) and other professionals such as accountants and corporate advisers, to give you free updates and provide training and seminars to offer you a complete service.

 The majority of claims that fall on the desks of our experienced colleagues in Dispute Resolution, are contract disputes.
 Clients either have no written terms in place and so argue over what they think should have happened, or the parties clash over the terms of a badly drafted contract that does not adequately reflect the relationship.

 With the increasing popularity of internet search engines we find that clients are relying on documents found on the internet in order to save the ‘expense’ of instructing a solicitor in case the fees are too high.
 Whilst we understand this approach, we cannot stress enough how this can be detrimental to your business.
 Contractual disputes can take you to court, which anyone who has experienced will confirm is not only financially expensive but also demanding of time and patience.